NinoM4ster/easyip/README.md

 ```
 easyip [-i] [-n] [-q]
   -i    Print information about the script.
-  -n    Print a line feed at the end.
+  -n    Don't print a line feed at the end.
 (Only affects Unix systems)
   -q    Quieter, print only the IP.
 (Except for errors)
 ```